 The site pulls listings from both state banks and company websites.
 And, the site posts jobs to both public and private sector jobs in the United States.

-On the other hand, the filter option makes this one the surest picks for those seeking jobs.
+On the other hand, the filter option makes this the surest pick for those seeking jobs.
 The notifications setup of this particular job search website and the messenger, where you can contact and stay in touch with employers, make it quite a handy job search platform.

-It may be like the classifieds the last generation used to go through in search of jobs, but many top employers still search the platform for finding genuine employees.
+It may be like the classifieds the last generation used to search for jobs, but many top employers still search the platform for finding genuine employees.
 This is because it had been the go-to job site for years.
-It's detailed yet straightforward working makes it impossible for employers to not post jobs on Craigslist.

 Those who have used Craigslist for jobs must know the several filters that make finding jobs easy.
-Be it in terms of location or how recent the opening is, one can easily filter through the vacancies to find their interest jobs.
+Whether in terms of location or how recent the opening is, one can easily filter through the vacancies to find their interest jobs.

 The A.I. matching technology of this particular platform makes job seeking immensely easier.
 All you need to do is upload your resume, and the A.I. will find the best matches to your resume.

 Thanks to job.com, job seeking has never been more straightforward.
-The website will find tons of jobs that are suitable as per your resume.
-On this platform, you are sure to get instant matches without having to handpick any of them.
+The website will find tons of suitable jobs as per your resume.
+You are sure to get instant matches on this platform without handpicking any of them.

 14) Robert Half

-As a staffing agency primarily, this listing might seem a bit out of place.
-Its job search engine is relatively compact, especially when you are looking for basic digital / online marketing jobs.
+This listing might seem a bit out of place as a staffing agency primarily.
+Its job search engine is relatively compact, especially when looking for basic digital/online marketing jobs.

 Your chances of landing a job will increase if you choose Robert Half as the number of options is limited, but it lists many good online marketing jobs.